Blog

 THE DIAMOND PLANET

-One of those places is called 55 Cancri e.
+One of those places is called 55 Cancri e, often referred to as a diamond planet.
 It is a super-dense planet in a solar system about 40 light-years from Earth, in the Cancer Constellation Cancer in our own Milky Way.
 And, in case that sounds a long way off, consider that its parent star, 55 Cancri, is bright enough to be seen from Earth with the unaided eye.

 What makes 55 Cancri e particularly interesting is that it appears to be is composed mainly of carbon.
 Some of that is likely to be in the form of graphite, but scientists believe that at least a third of the planet’s mass is pure diamond.